okafor-chidimma/dynamic-inputs/README.md

 ### Style
 Your style and CSS need not be complex.
 While there is no predetermined correct solution from a stylistic standpoint and logical functionaliy is foremost, please take the time to build a simple interface that offers a reasonable user experience.

+---
+# Demo
+This demo shows the finished app in action.
+Note the behavior of focus after each button operation.

+---

+[!Dynamic Inputs Demo] (./assets/didemo.gif)